 The A11’s video encoding performance is also extremely impressive, and it’s fair to say Apple is way ahead of the competition.
 4K60 encode simply requires a massive amount of data bandwidth.
 I’m not sure at this point if deep learning is being applied in this area or not, but Apple is definitely employing its own special techniques to accomplish this.

 Face ID seems to be significantly slower than TouchID but more secure.
 I was skeptical about the latter claim, until Apple explained the sensors and the dot projector.
 That seems like more than enough data, but keep in mind there will be corner case problems, bugs, and oh right sometimes the deep learning classifier will just miss.
 Reliability and robustness also matter, in other words.
 And as Apple tried to lightly dismiss, it won’t work for identical twins.
-Overall, Face ID should be considered a convenience regression over Touch ID as a necessary concession for the thin bezels of the display, since Apple failed to get fingerprint recognition to work through the display.
-It works, but Apple is surely unhappy internally.
+Overall, Face ID should be considered a convenience regression over Touch ID as a necessary concession for the thin bezels of the display, since Apple couldn't yet get fingerprint recognition to work through the display.
+It works, but Apple is surely unhappy internally about the speed regression.

 I almost recently published an article on things I believed Apple needed to improve about the iPhone.
 The five areas I was going to highlight were: speaker quality, portrait mode quality, shipping a dedicated DLA, camera sensor pixel size, and switching several imaging algorithms to deep learning implementations.
 As a pleasant surprise, Apple addressed all five of these areas (though I had strong hunches it would do so).